-The Bachelor of Professional Communication is practically-oriented and focuses on workplace relevance for future public relations and journalism practitioners.
-Upon graduation, your practical skills and well-rounded understanding of communication will be valued by employers.
+The Bachelor of Professional Communication is practically-oriented and focuses on workplace relevance for future communication professionals.
+Upon graduation, your practical skills in writing for the media and corporate genres, communication design, and well-rounded understanding of effective communication both within an organisational environment and externally with stakeholders, will be valued by employers.

 |Pre-requisites||QTAC: English (4, HA); see entry requirements tab for UAC and VTAC pre-requisites.|

 Digital Media, Human Resource Management, Journalism, Management, Marketing, Social Enquiry

 |Duration||3 years full-time, 6 years part-time|

 |Intake dates||March, July|

 |QTAC Code||CNS: 821159, TSV: 801159, ROK: 851151, Online: 851155|

 * OP/SR/ATAR details provided on this page are from main round offers for Term 1 2018.
 They represent the minimum competitive rank that applications were considered for entry to a course.
 Entry to a course is competitive and a cut off score lower than the minimum competitive rank may have been needed to gain entry to a particular course.
 Entry ranks vary from year to year so are provided as a historical guide of past performance.**

 The nature of this course requires you to have high-level English skills and is writing intensive.

 Courses at Cairns, Perth and Townsville campuses are delivered by a combination of on-campus study, workshops, residential schools and online study.